madgik/exareme/Federated-Deployment/Documentation/Firewall_Configuration.md

+Note: </br>
-Note: This is a modified Documentation from previous work that had been done by DIAS-EPFL.
-Initial source can be found here: ```https://github.com/HBPMedical/mip-federation/tree/master/Documentation```
+This is a modified Documentation from previous work that had been done by DIAS-EPFL.</br>
+Initial source can be found here: https://github.com/HBPMedical/mip-federation/tree/master/Documentation

 In this document you will find configurations in case of firewall existing in Federation nodes.